Read the profiler snapshot

 Capture the graph

-You can capture and export the graph separately from other data in the report.
+You can capture and export the graph separately from other data in the snapshot.

 Click and select Copy to Clipboard or click Save to export the graph as an image in the .png format.